 Leave Administrator First or Last Name blank, then click Search.
 All password reset requests and logins are displayed.

-Is it affecting a single user or multiple users?
+Is it affecting single or multiple users?

 Whitelisting Symantec VIP Service: